 Why study this subject?

-Citizenship puts students in touch with the world around them giving them the ability to think more widely than their own immediate circumstances.
+Citizenship Studies put students in touch with the world around them giving them the ability to think more widely than their own immediate circumstances.
 A themed approach leads them to consider issues as diverse as how individuals can bring about change in their local community and the UK's relationship with international organisations.

 What will I learn?